storj/design-docs/satellite/admin-back-office-v1.md

 - Egress limit, and select GB or TB
 - Segment limit, and enter the max number with formatted numerical input fields for better readability.
-- Bucket limit, and enter the number of buckets.

 __When an account needs to be deleted__